top of page

 Surgery is usually only needed for meniscal tears that have moved out of place or are unstable, or for very serious ligament problems.

-• Arthroscopy: A simple surgery that uses small cuts to fix or remove part of the meniscus.
+• Arthroscopy: A minimally invasive surgery that uses small incisions to fix or remove part of the meniscus.

 When to See a Doctor for Inner Knee Pain

-If you have ongoing pain on the inside of your knee, waiting too long can cause long-term problems like instability, nerve damage, and faster joint wear.
+If you have ongoing pain on the inside of your knee, waiting too long can lead to long-term problems like instability, nerve damage, and faster joint wear.
 You should see a specialist if you notice any of these issues:

-• Mechanical Symptoms: You feel a distinct locking, catching, or giving way sensation when you walk or bear weight.
-This strongly suggests a meniscal tear that may need urgent repair.
+• Mechanical Symptoms: A distinct locking, catching, or giving way sensation when you walk or bear weight suggests a meniscal tear that may need urgent repair.

-• Severe Instability: Your knee feels weak or unsteady, as if it could give way, especially when you stand or turn.
-This may mean you have an MCL tear.
+• Severe Instability: Your knee feels weak or unsteady, especially when standing or turning.
+This may indicate an MCL tear.

-• Immediate Severe Swelling: If your knee swells up quickly (within a few hours of getting hurt) or you can’t put weight on it at all.
+• Immediate Severe Swelling: If your knee swells quickly (within a few hours of injury) or you can’t put weight on it at all.

-• Fever or Redness: If your knee feels hot, looks very red, and you have a fever or chills, this may mean you have a serious joint infection (septic arthritis) that needs emergency care.
+• Fever or Redness: If your knee feels hot, looks very red, and you have a fever or chills, this may indicate a serious joint infection (septic arthritis) that needs emergency care.

-• Pain Lasting Over 1 Week: The pain does not get much better after resting, using ice, and over-the-counter pain relievers for 5-7 days.
+• Pain Lasting Over 1 Week: If the pain does not improve after resting, using ice, and taking over-the-counter pain relievers for 5-7 days.

-• Night Pain/Pain at Rest: Inner knee pain that keeps you awake at night or continues even when you are not moving around.
+• Night Pain/Pain at Rest: Inner knee pain that keeps you awake at night or continues even when you are not moving.

 • Worsening Stiffness: If your knee is much stiffer, especially in the morning, and it lasts more than 30 minutes, it could be a sign of arthritis.

-• Failure of Home Care: You have tried RICE and NSAIDs, but the pain is still limiting your daily activities, walking, or running.
+• Failure of Home Care: If you have tried RICE and NSAIDs, but the pain still limits your daily activities, walking, or running.

 If you are struggling with persistent inner knee pain, waiting can lead to chronic instability and faster joint degeneration.
 A specialist is needed to accurately diagnose whether your pain is caused by a meniscus tear, an MCL sprain, or arthritis.
 Our team of medical professionals at Center One Medical welcomes you.
 We provide personalized care and definitive diagnosis right here in Sarasota, FL, designed to restore your mobility and get you back to running, bending, and living pain-free.
 Don't let medial knee pain limit your life.
 Contact us and schedule an appointment today!